goldomri/anime_manga_recommendation/README.md

-# Manga Recommendation
+# Anime & Manga Recommendation Project
-This is a simple ML project for manga recommendations based on KNN algorithm.
+This is a simple ML project for  anime and manga recommendations based on KNN algorithm.

 <img src="https://www.worldatlas.com/r/w960-q80/upload/89/75/f3/shutterstock-413397052.jpg" width=60% height=60%>

-## Dataset
+## Datasets
 I used the MyAnimeList Anime and Manga Datasets: https://www.kaggle.com/datasets/andreuvallhernndez/myanimelist.

 This dateset includes two files, anime.csv and manga.csv. each file contains data extracted from the site: http://myanimelist.net.

 ## Preproccessing
+### Manga
-I chose to filter out unapproved and not sfw manga, and to use these specific features:
+For the manga recommendations I chose to filter out unapproved and not sfw manga, and to use these specific features:
 1. score
+2. type
+3. status
+4. genres
+5. themes
+6. demographic
+7. serializations

+Execpt for the score feature, I converted all of the other used features into categorical features.
+### Anime
+For the anime recommendations I chose to filter out unapproved and not sfw anime, and to use these specific features:
+1. score
-2. genres
+2. type
-3. themes
+3. source
-4. demographic
+4. genres
-5. serializations
+5. themes
+6. demographic
+7. studios
+8. producers

-Execpt for the score feature, I changed all of the other used features to categorical features.
+Execpt for the score feature, I converted all of the other used features into categorical features.

 ## Learning Algorithm
 I used the KNN algorithm implemented in sklearn library: https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html.